Aeyeksy

 Business Goal

-TASK 1 - Gain Feedback from Users
+TASK 1 - Listen to Users' Feedback

 Streamline the Auto-detection for Incidents